StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 Matching on IOCs
 ----------------

-In a lot of case, indicator of compromises comes as list of domain, IP, user agent to match against the produce data.
+In a lot of cases, indicator of compromises comes as list of domain, IP, user agent to match against the produce data.
 An already seen approach consists in generating a rule for each IOC.
 This will match but the performance impact will be huge.